jetstack/tarmak/docs/user-guide.rst

 Environment level
 +++++++++++++++++

-This can be done by adding an ``adminCIDRs`` list to an environments block:
+This can be done by adding an ``adminCIDRs`` list to an environments block, if nothing has been set, the default is 0.0.0.0/0:

 .. code-block:: yaml